makrai/notes/barriere22-opin-interact-semaine.md

 # 1 Intro

-* The way a human expresses affective phenomena (opinion, emotion or sentiment) is very different depending on the media he uses (tweet/phone call/real-life)
+* The way a human expresses affective phenomena (opinion, emotion or sentiment) is very different depending on the media they use (tweet/phone call/real-life)
   * Certain kinds of phenomena are easier to detect using specific modalities
   * many more studies on emotion recog in speech than in text (Schuller+ 2009), because of para-linguistics like tone, pitch or emphasis